MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/repo.md

 Add a `.gitattributes` file at the root.

-One setup approach can let you prevent certain files from showing up with `git diff` but still actually version the file.
+One set up approach can let you prevent certain files from showing up with `git diff` but still actually version the file.
 Such as a `package.lock.json` or `Gemfile.lock`.

 - [Customizing git attributes](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes)